NaveenKaliannan/guide-to-good-software/DevOps/Networking.md

 5. The ARP protocol is defined in RFC 826 and is an Internet Standard (STD 37)
 6. In IPv6 networks, ARP is replaced by the Neighbor Discovery Protocol (NDP) \
 ARP is necessary because IP addresses are logical addresses used for routing, while MAC addresses are physical addresses used for local delivery of frames .
 Devices need to know the MAC address of the destination in order to send frames on the local network.
 ARP can be vulnerable to spoofing attacks, where a malicious user replies to an ARP request with a false MAC address in order to intercept traffic.
 Proxy ARP is a legitimate use of ARP where a router answers ARP requests on behalf of other devices
+* **network interface** is the point of interconnection between a computer and a network, either a private or public network.
+It is the hardware component, typically a network interface card (NIC), that allows the computer to access and communicate over the network.
+Each network interface is assigned a unique address, as network interfaces are the endpoints of the network.
+The main function of a network interface is to inject packets into the network and retrieve packets from the network.

 ### UDP User Datagram Protocol
 *********************************